What is a Column Chart?

 In the example below, the height of each bar is proportional to the percentage of people who listed each type of cola as being their favorite.

-There are many variations of column charts.
+There are many variations of the column chart.
 The main ones are:

 - Variants designed for dealing with multiple values for each category, including:

-- Bar charts, which are essentially the same as column charts, except that the whole chart is rotated by 90 degrees, with the data communicated by the width of the bars.
+- Bar charts, which are essentially the same, except that the whole chart is rotated by 90 degrees, with the data communicated by the width of the bars.